We're delighted to announce that JMC2020 will be going ahead in June despite the continuing closure of school premises. We are taking the JMC online!

 Teachers can use past Junior Mathematical Challenge papers as a source of high-quality problems to encourage their students to think mathematically and to prepare for the competition.
 We are delighted to be working with DrFrostMaths to help teachers use past problems in the classroom.

-We also sell downloadable past papers and books which can help students to prepare for our competitions.
+We have also made a range of our downloadable past papers and books available for free during the Covid-19 pandemic, which can help students to prepare for our competitions.

 What is the entry fee used for?